 Long-term Disability Insurance

-Note: This coverage is not available to you if you are a faculty or P&A staff member with an appointment 67% time or greater who is covered by the Academic Disability Plan.
+Note: This coverage is not available to you if you are a faculty or P&A staff member with an appointment 67% time or greater because you are covered by the Academic Disability Plan.

 Pre-existing Condition Exclusion

 Even though you do not need to prove you are in good health, the policy does contain a pre-existing condition exclusion.
-There is no coverage for any pre-existing medical condition for the first 24 months after the insurance (or increase in insurance) takes effect.
+That means there is no coverage for any pre-existing medical condition for the first 24 months after the insurance or increase in insurance takes effect.

-A pre-existing medical condition is any disability which is caused by or results from an injury, sickness, or pregnancy which occurred during the 12 months prior to the date your coverage began or was increased.
+A pre-existing medical condition is any disability that is caused by or results from an injury, sickness, or pregnancy, which occurred during the 12 months before the date your coverage began or was increased.